 Cloudaware provides a detailed report indicating available upgradable packages, the machines that will be updated, and the scheduled patch installation date.
 This gives customers sufficient time to evaluate whether some patches should be applied manually or excluded from the scope.

-Cloudaware generates a patching snapshot defining the patches and their versions to which they will be updated.
+Cloudaware generates a patching snapshot defining the upgradable packages and versions to which they will be updated.
 Cloudaware guarantees this snapshot to be implemented across all environments such as Dev, QA, Staging and Prod.
 If any patch is detected as manually upgraded or auto-installed, Cloudaware will skip it.

 Cloudaware also supports patch groups, meaning that only members of one patch group will be rebooted at a time if necessary.